 Though not a separate map stop, you can see the “twin peaks” while stopped at Ronnette’s Bridge by facing northeast toward Mount Si.
 The mountain, seen in Twin Peaks opening credits (just beyond the Welcome to Twin Peaks sign) is part of the Cascade Mountain range, rising to an elevation of 4,167 feet.
 Popular as a local hiking destination, enjoy the four mile long Mount Si trail, accessible during late spring, summer, and early fall.

-Note: The Twin Peaks sign used to be located on Reinig Rd near the bridge too, but is no longer there.
+Note: The Welcome to Twin Peaks sign used to be located on Reinig Rd near the bridge too, but is no longer there.

 Stop #4: The Sheriff’s Station & Packard Saw Mill